 Working with Conexus

-Conexus has a dedicated team that has experience mobilizing Candian nurses to work in the US.
-We sponsor the TN visa process, and if nurses desire to make the move to the US permanent, we’ll sponsor and pay for their green card visa (EB-3).
+Conexus has a dedicated team that has experience mobilizing Canadian nurses to work in the U.S. We sponsor the TN visa process, and if nurses desire to make the move to the U.S. permanent, we’ll sponsor and pay for their green card visa (EB-3).

-We have contracts with more than 200 healthcare systems across 25 states, so we can offer Canadian nurses some of the most exciting opportunities the US has to offer.
+We have contracts with more than 200 healthcare systems across 25 states, so we can offer Canadian nurses some of the most exciting opportunities the U.S. has to offer.
 And there are lots of career paths for Canadian nurses in the U.S.

 Benefits For Canadian Nurses